fannypwr/stockmarket/README.md

 python version: 3.6
 pytest

-to install requirements and run tests use "make show" command
+to install requirements and run tests use "make test" command